augustss/verse-semantics/Book/docs/08_composites.md

 #### Covariant: Return Types Only

-When a type parameter appears only in **return positions** (method return types, field types being read), the parametric class is **covariant** in that parameter.
+When a type parameter appears only in **return positions** (method return types, field types being read), the parametric class is **covariant** in that parameter (see [Types](07_types.md#understanding-subtyping) for details on variance).
 This means instantiations follow the same subtyping direction as their type arguments:

 ```verse
 # Base class hierarchy